• Skip to primary navigation

 Depending on the industry you’ll be operating in, you might need specific licenses and permits to run a business in Nova Scotia.

-You can find out which licenses and permits you need from the following websites:
+You can find out which NS business licenses and permits you need from the following websites:

 Business Insurance in Nova Scotia